kvcarido/kvcarido/README.md

 ### 💫 Hello!
 I'm Kayleen

+New Yorker in LA.
 First-gen Filipina, student of life and the ever-changing tech landscape.
 My curiosity about how data shapes our world keeps me eager to learn.